slimnate/blog/_posts/2021-04-18-site-setup.md

   - jekyll-seo-tag
 ```

-After that, the build worked like a dream, and after a minute or two the Github Pages site was serving up a brand spankin new beautiful website: [slimnate.github.io](https://slimnate.github.io/)
+After that, the build worked like a dream, and after a minute or two the Github Pages site was serving up a beautiful brand spankin' new website: [slimnate.github.io](https://slimnate.github.io/)

 Hope you enjoyed this post and/or found it useful, be sure to check out some of my other posts below: